KERN Global Language Services localizes user interfaces, dialog boxes, buttons and online help, for example.

 KERN makes use of the latest methods to localize menus, dialog boxes, buttons in a software user interface, online help, printed documentation and other accompanying files (license agreements, README files and much more) for use in the target country.
 Since the text lengths in various languages can be significantly different, KERN adapts the size of user interfaces and dialog boxes (resizing) as part of localization.
 The localized user interface serves as a reference when translating online help and documentation; ideally, this is carried out by the same team that localizes the user interface.

 Within the meaning of software user-friendliness, quality assurance has a fundamental role in avoiding internationalization and localization errors.
-A good translation is a team effort: The quality of the internationalization strategy and the source language texts is largely determined by the standard of the multi-language software.
+The quality of the internationalization strategy and the source language texts largely determine the standard of a software that is available in several languages.

-Before the actual product localization, an internationalization test is crucial to test – as part of pseudo-localization, if applicable – the extent to which the software can be adapted and in order to facilitate the country-specific localization.
-At this stage, we perform certain checks, for example whether regional standards, the font used, and the software and hardware are supported in the target countries.
+Before the actual product localization, an internationalization test is useful to test – as part of pseudolocalization, if applicable – the extent to which the software can be adapted and in order to facilitate the country-specific localization.
+This test checks, for example, whether regional standards, the font used, and the software and hardware are supported in the target countries.

 Experienced specialist mother-tongue translators with sector-specific IT knowledge are vital for translation.
-A high-quality localization includes a review from a second specialist translator and also localization tests, in which language-specific, visual, and functional aspects are taken into account to ensure that the localized software is user-friendly.
+A high-quality localization includes a review from a second specialist translator and also a localization test, in which language-specific, visual and functional aspects are taken into account to ensure that the localized software is user-friendly.